Tuseeq1/StackOverflow2017survey/README.md

 There is 1 notebook available here to showcase work related to the above questions.
 The notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

-the data set used for this project is also included in the project.
+The data set used for this project is also included in the project.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://mtuseeq.medium.com/route-to-job-placement-in-a-large-scale-company-afbd6ddf122a).
+Main findings of this notebook are detailed in my post [here](https://mtuseeq.medium.com/route-to-job-placement-in-a-large-scale-company-afbd6ddf122a).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Otherwise, feel free to use the code here as you would like!